VirgilSecurity/virgil-sdk-php/README.md

 ### Crypto library notice

-In order to support cipher operations upon your data there is must be installed crypto library also.
-We supply Virgil  SDK with own implementation of cypto intefaces that can be easyly used by everyone.
+In order to support crypto operations, you'll also need to install a crypto library.
+We supply Virgil Core SDK with our own implementation of cypto intefaces that can be easily used by everyone.
 Just require it as a package:

 ```bash
 composer require virgil/crypto
 ```

-Be aware this package requires installed php virgil crypto extension *ext-virgil_crypto_php*.
+Be aware that this package requires installed php virgil crypto extension *ext-virgil_crypto_php*.

-Also there is avaliable [setup your own Crypto library][_own_crypto] inside of the SDK

 ### Using external crypto library (c++)

-If you decide to use *virgil/crypto* package there is needs to install php virgil crypto extension *ext-virgil_crypto_php* as one of dependency otherwise you will get the requested PHP extension virgil_crypto_php is missing from your system error during composer install.
+If you decide to use *virgil/crypto* package, there is needs to install php virgil crypto extension *ext-virgil_crypto_php* as one of the dependencies, otherwise you will get the "requested PHP extension virgil_crypto_php is missing from your system" error during composer install.

-Download proper extension package for your platform from [cdn](https://cdn.virgilsecurity.com/virgil-crypto/php/) like **virgil-crypto-2.3.0-php-5.6-linux-x86_64.tgz** (highly recommended using latest version) and install.
-Unfortunately PHP extensions installation is out of this topic but you can find a lot of public information about it.
+Download proper extension package for your platform from [cdn](https://cdn.virgilsecurity.com/virgil-crypto/php/) like **virgil-crypto-2.3.0-php-5.6-linux-x86_64.tgz** (highly recommended using latest version), and install it.

 ## Configure SDK